- Feral Animals in the American South: An Evolutionary History. Studies in Environment and History series, Cambridge University Press, 2016.

 - “On the Hoof: Equine Mobility and the Fate of the Confederacy.”
 In Animal Histories of the Civil War Era, edited by Earl J. Hess (Chapel Hill, NC: University of North Carolina Press, 2020).

 - “Feral Animals and the Engineering Ideal.”
 In Nature Remade: Engineering Life from Gene Drives to Gaia, edited by Luis Campos, Michael R. Dietrich, Tiago Saraiva, and Chris Young (Chicago, IL: University of Chicago Press, 2020).

 - “The History of Science and the Science of History: Computational Methods, Algorithms, and the Future of the Field,” with Cindy Ermus.
 Isis 110 (September 2019).

-- “Introduction to Focus Section: Digital and Computational Perspectives in the History and Philosophy of Science,” with Jane Maienschein and Manfred Laubichler.
+- “Introduction to Focus Section: Computational History and Philosophy of Science,” with Jane Maienschein and Manfred Laubichler.
 Isis 110 (September 2019).

 - “Biology in the Marvel Cinematic Universe.”
 Review essay in Biology & Culture section, Journal of the History of Biology 52 (June 2019): 365-369.

 - “Swamp Things: Invasive Species as Environmental Disasters,” with Cindy Ermus.
 In Environmental Disaster in the Gulf South: Two Centuries of Catastrophe, Risk, and Resilience, edited by Cindy Ermus (Baton Rouge, LA: Louisiana State University Press, 2018), 103-130.

 - “Path to the Present.”
 In Cambridge Handbook on Evolutionary Ethics, edited by Michael Ruse and Robert J. Richards (New York, NY: Cambridge University Press, 2017), 72-86.